yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-12/lab/README.md

 * Your server must be deployed to and working on Heroku, with tests passing in Travis.

 ###  Documentation and Presentation
-* Complete the README.md file included in the lab folder, with your deployed resources.
 * Complete the REPORT.md file included in the lab folder and prepare a group presentation for the class based on your findings.

 ### Assignemnt Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs) for the complete lab submission process and expectations

 ## Provider Documentation Reference
 * [GitHub](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)